llTheBlankll/attendance-system-api-springboot/README.md

     - **Config:** Allows dynamic configuration changes to the server, enabling administrators to modify system settings on-the-fly.

-    - **Gradelevel:** Facilitates CRUD operations for grade levels.
+    - **Grade-level:** Facilitates CRUD operations for grade levels.
 Additionally, provides search functionalities for grade levels based on criteria such as name, academic year, and more.

     - **Guardian:** Manages information about students' guardians.
 Supports CRUD operations for creating, updating, and retrieving guardian details.
 Enables searching for guardians based on names, contact information, and relationships.